 Our course director is Andy Crowdy who will be moving between the groups to help and advise.

-Our group tutors in 2023 are Denny Ilett, Thomas L'Etienne, Karen Sharp, Steve Waterman and Alex Clarke.
+Our group tutors in 2024 will be Denny Ilett, Thomas L'Etienne, Karen Sharp, Steve Waterman and Alex Clarke.

 Group tutors are chosen for their skills in teaching and inspiring adult learners.